-This year, PCF is working with local performance duo slowdanger to bring you slowdanger physical integration (SPI).
-This may be unlike other workshop performers are used to seeing, so PCF Education Director Brian Gray put together this Q&A with Taylor and Anna of slowdanger.
+In 2018, PCF worked with local performance duo slowdanger to bring you slowdanger physical integration (SPI).
+This was unlike other workshop performers are used to seeing, so PCF Education Director Brian Gray put together this Q&A with Taylor and Anna of slowdanger.

 Brian Gray: What would you say is the philosophy or guiding principle(s) behind your art?

 slowdanger: slowdanger is one body amassed of multiple bodies in space.
 Through our work as slowdanger we desire to create non-hierarchal systems for performance and collaboration through horizontal power systems.
 This is displayed in how we create material, a world is built through sound, movement, lighting, costuming, etc. No one part is more important than the next and we would feel the void of absent material.
 We desire to build malleable creative processes that allow us to shape shift and adapt to a variety of opportunities, including but not limited to building performance work, directing a music video, scoring a play, and movement consulting actors.

 BG: What role does improvisation play in your work?

 slowdanger: Improvisation is the essence of our creative process.
 We use it to examine ourselves and how we relate to space, time, memory, politics and identity.
 We believe that improvisation can be incredibly healing to our mind, as it allows for us to move through a non-verbal language, as well as our bodies, as we can move into an intuitive space where the body’s own intelligence steps forward.
 We are obsessed with moments of transformation.
 Durational improvisational practice allows us to enter our subconscious mind then re-emerge and use our conscious brain to decipher and select from what passed through our bodies.